 Please find below answers to frequently asked questions about careers at Thornhill Community Academy:

-A: All students are invited to either individual or group careers appointments throughout Year 11 by our fully qualified, experienced Careers Adviser, Katherine Jones.
+A: All students are invited to either individual or group careers appointments throughout Year 11 by a fully qualified, experienced Careers Adviser.
 This support continues over the academic year as well as the summer months until students are settled.
 The appointments allow students to discuss their ideas, career plans, their personal skills and qualities and make plans for the future.
 Students will be given advice and guidance as to appropriate applications for colleges and Sixth Forms and apprenticeships.
 Drop- in sessions are available throughout the year for any queries or extra help with applications.
 Students will be informed of any deadlines for colleges and Sixth Forms and support is offered with Cv’s, covering letters and applying to training providers for apprenticeships.